S-YOU/dpdk/README.md

 1. dpdk - DPDK Nim include files.
 These are the Nim API to the C DPDK library.

-2. rteErrorWrapper - There is a `rte_error_wrapper.nim` file which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file rte_error_wrapper.a.
+2. rteErrorWrapper - There is a `rte_error_wrapper.nim` file which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file librte_error_wrapper.a.
 This has the Nim prototype:

 	`proc get_rte_errno*(): cint {.importc, header: "rte_error_wrapper.h".}`